Chapter 17: Module Bundler

 Trace the execution of every function called

-function in the full bundle is called.
+when the main function in the full bundle is called.

 Making bundles more readable